Federated Class-Incremental Learning with Prompting: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel method Federated Class Incremental Learning with PrompTing (FCILPT) for federated class-incremental learning problem.
-FCILPT is a rehearsal-free method that does not rely on memory buffers.
-Concretely, FCILPT encodes task-relevant and task-irrelevant knowledge into prompts, preserving the old and new knowledge of local clients to mitigate catastrophic forgetting.
+In this paper, we propose a rehearsal-free FCIL method that does not rely on memory buffers called Federated Class Incremental Learning with PrompTing (FCILPT).
+FCILPT encodes task-relevant and task-irrelevant knowledge into prompts, preserving the old and new knowledge of local clients to mitigate catastrophic forgetting.
 We extend these prompts with learnable keys and utilize an instance-based prompt query mechanism to accurately select suitable prompts for instances, even without prior knowledge of the task identity.
 To address the non-iid problem caused by the lack of classes between different clients under the new task, FCILPT sorts the selected prompts, aligns task information, and integrates the same task knowledge during global aggregation.
-Experimental results on CIFAR-100, Mini-ImageNet, and Tiny-ImageNet demonstrate that the proposed method FCILPT achieves satisfying performance for the federated class-incremental learning problem.
+Experiments on CIFAR-100, ImageNet-Subset, and TinyImageNet show that FCILPT achieves significant accuracy improvement compared to the state-of-the-art FCIL methods.